apify/apify-docs/sources/platform/integrations/actors/index.md

 ---
 title: Actors
-description: Learn how to integrate with other Actors and tasks
+description: Learn how to integrate with other Actors and tasks.
 sidebar_position: 11.10
 slug: /integrations/actors
 ---

 # What are Actor integrations?

+**Learn how to integrate with other Actors and tasks.**

+---

 Actor integrations provide a way to connect your Actors with other Actors or tasks easily.
 They provide a new level of flexibility, as adding a new integration simply means creating [integration-ready Actors](/platform/integrations/actors/integration-ready-actors).
 Thus, new integrations can be created by the community itself.